 Term of Office

-Committee.
-A person once having served as an elected member of the Committee shall not become eligible for elective membership again until twelve months have elapsed;
+person once having served as a member of the Committee shall not become eligible for membership again until twelve months have elapsed; except

-except that in the event of election or appointment to fill an unexpired term as the
+that in the event of selection or appointment to fill an unexpired term as the result

 Meeting and Quorum

 |Meetings shall be held at the call of the chairperson, or upon written request to